peripheryapp/periphery/README.md

 }
 ```

-You have a few options to workaround this:
+You have a few options to work around this:

 - Use [Comment Commands](#comment-commands) to explicitly ignore `releaseName`.
 - Filter the results to remove known instances.
 - Run Periphery once for each build configuration and merge the results.
-You can pass arguments to the underlying build by specifying them after `--`, e.g. `periphery scan ... -- -configuration release`.
+You can pass arguments to the underlying build by specifying them after `--`, e.g., `periphery scan ... -- -configuration release`.

 ### Swift package is platform-specific

-Periphery uses `swift build` to compile a Swift package which will fail if the Swift package is platform-specific (e.g. to iOS).
+Periphery uses `swift build` to compile a Swift package, which will fail if the Swift package is platform-specific (e.g., to iOS).

 As a workaround, you can manually build the Swift package with `xcodebuild` and then use the `--skip-build` and `--index-store-path` options to target the index store previously produced by `xcodebuild`.